General theory of swimming in curved spacetimes: Swimming deviation formula

 \section{Swimming deviation formula}

-In the this section we will consider the theory of swimming in spacetime, investigating the possibility that a body could move through the space in a way resembling the motion of swimmers in non-turbulent viscous fluids (i.e., low Reynolds number).
-More precisely, we must find a regime where the effective displacement of the center of mass does not depend on how fast the internal motions happen, but only on the geometric phase associated with the sequence of shapes assumed by the body.
+In the this section we will consider the theory of swimming in spacetime, investigating the possibility that a body could move through the space in a way resembling the motion of swimmers in non-turbulent viscous fluids --- or, more precisely, at low Reynolds number\footnote{The Reynolds number is defined as $\mathscr{R} = \rho u l/\mu$, where $\rho$ is the mass density of the fluid, $u$ is the velocity of the fluid with respect to the body, $l$ is the characteristic length scale of the body and $\mu$ is the (dynamical) viscosity of the fluid.}.
+We are thus interested in finding a regime where the effective displacement of the center of mass does not depend on how fast the internal motions happen, but only on the geometric phase associated with the sequence of shapes assumed by the body.
 As we are going to see, this is not very typical of the motion of free bodies in general relativity, but can take place in particular scenarios and settings.
 Our formulas, nevertheless, are not limited to this special regime and can describe the dynamics of general small articulated bodies, free falling in curved spacetimes, performing internal motions, as long as the observation time is not too long.

 Let the internal configuration space $\ca I$ be $n$-dimensional, covered by coordinates $(\beta^1, \beta^2, \ldots \beta^n)$.
-Let there be $d$ dynamical variables $(q^1, q^2, \ldots q^d)$ describing the external configuration of the body -- they may correspond, for instance, to the three spatial coordinates $(x^1, x^2, x^3)$ of the center of mass, the three spatial components of the dynamical velocity $(u^1, u^2, u^3)$, the spatial components of the spin $(S^1, S^2, S^3)$, the proper mass $M$, or any other dynamical attribute associated with the body (these components being associated with a suitable coordinate system, such as a Riemann normal coordinate system around the initial position, aligned with the initial velocity of the center of mass).
+Let there be $d$ dynamical variables $(q^1, q^2, \ldots q^d)$ describing the global configuration of the body -- they may correspond, for instance, to the three spatial coordinates $(x^1, x^2, x^3)$ of the center of mass, the three spatial components of the dynamical velocity $(u^1, u^2, u^3)$, the spatial components of the spin $(S^1, S^2, S^3)$, the proper mass $M$, or any other dynamical attribute associated with the body (these components being associated with a suitable coordinate system, such as a Riemann normal coordinate system around the initial position, aligned with the initial velocity of the center of mass).
 Let $q_0(t)$ be the solution for the dynamical quantities when the body is kept ``rigid'', i.e., with fixed configuration coordinates $\beta_0$.
 Define the {\sl deviation} of the dynamical quantity $q^i$, denoted by $\zeta^i$, as the difference between the general solution and the rigid body solution,

 which is supposed to measure how the internal motions affect the motion of the center of mass.